awsdocs/aws-app-mesh-user-guide/doc_source/best-practices.md

 If your service has a desired count of two or three, set `maximumPercent` to 150 percent\.
 Otherwise, set `maximumPercent` to 125 percent\.

 **Kubernetes**
-Configure your deployment's [update strategy](https://v1-16.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#deploymentstrategy-v1beta2-apps), setting `maxUnavailable` to 0 percent and `maxSurge` to 25 percent\.
+Configure your deployment's `update strategy`, setting `maxUnavailable` to 0 percent and `maxSurge` to 25 percent\.
+For more information on deployments, see Kubernetes [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) documentation\.

 ## Scale out before scale in<a name="scale-out"></a>